Use of `np.einsum()`

 -

-: This notation picks the diagonal elements of the matrixinput_array
+ii->: This notation picks the diagonal elements of the matrixinput_arrayand sums them.

 -